sobotka/filmic-blender/README.md

 A set of View transforms that include:

- 1. ***sRGB EOTF***.
+ 1. ***sRGB OETF***.
 This is an accurate version of the sRGB transfer function.
 This is identical to what imagers would use as the "Default" View transform in Blender proper.
 Should be avoided at all costs for CGI work.
-Useful in some edge cases.
+Useful in some edge cases for albedo textures, for example.
  1. ***Non-Colour Data***.
 This is a view useful for evaluating a data format.
 Do not expect to see perceptual values however, as it is literally data dumped directly to the screen.
 Use this transform on your buffer, via the *UV Image Viewer* Properties panel, if your buffer represents data and not colour information.
 This will keep it out of the OpenColorIO transformation pipeline chain and leave it as data.
  1. ***Linear Raw***.
 This is a colour managed linearized version of your data.
 For all intents an purposes, will look identical to ***Non-Colour Data***, but applied to colour based data such as an image.
  1. ***Filmic Log Encoding Base***.
 This is the workhorse View for all of your rendering work.
 Setting it in the View will result in a log encoded appearance, which will look exceptionally low contrast.
 Use this if you want to adjust the image for grading using another tool such as Resolve, with no additional modifications.
 Save to a high bit depth display referred format such as 16 bit TIFF.
 This basic view is designed to be coupled with one of the contrast looks.